Sunday 14th May 2017

 Ian Coles, Colin Mant, Steve Blanchard;

-Sinisa Gracanin, Ian Shoebridge, Simon Thomas, Michael Ugwumba, Kypros Michael;
+Sinisa Gracanin, Ian Shoebridge, Simon Thomas, Obi Ugwumba, Kypros Michael;

 Peter Harvey, Waine Hetherington.